 The School (together with Barts and the London School of Medicine and Dentistry) also runs a programme of seminars on research techniques, intended specifically for research students.
 Students are expected to attend the parts of the programme that are relevant to them.

 In this video we hear about the support offered by from the doctoral college, research collaborations, and social events at Queen Mary for PhD students.
 PhD student Sai Prakash Maddala, from SBCS, talks about studying in London and the help he received from the careers centre to improve his CV and secure a consultancy position:

 To assist students in developing their skills in areas such as time management, independent working, teamwork, preparing and presenting scientific data you will be required to participate in several events in our School.
 These are likely to include research project talks in your 1st year, a poster presentation in your 2nd year, and a postgraduate symposium in your 3rd year.

-Students will be expected to attend courses organised by the Centre for Academic and Professional Development in areas such as:
+Students will be expected to attend courses organised by the Academic Development team in areas such as:

 - Presentation and writing skills

 Students are also encouraged to attend and participate in UK and international conferences and workshops.